marcusjensen15/capstone-personal-site-blog/README.md

 The application is [Deployed Live Here] (https://obscure-sierra-62304.herokuapp.com/#/).

 The API Powering the blog portion of this app is [Deployed Live Here] (https://quiet-bayou-85740.herokuapp.com/articles).

+## Project Setup

+1. Clone this repo down from Github.

+2. Run either yarn install or npm install.

+3. You can run this application on your local server by running 'npm run start' or 'yarn start' within the project directory.
+Additionally, you can just click on the link above to see the live deployment.

+## Known Bugs

+_This application has one minor bug.
+The API powering the blogging portion of the application is hosted on a free Heroku Service which "goes to sleep" after 30 minutes of inactivity.
+Upon navigating to the Code Blog, you may need to refresh a couple times before the server 'wakes up'.
+No bugs other than this._

+## Support and contact details

+_If you have any issues getting up and running, and/or find any additional bugs, don't hesitate to contact me directly at: marcusjensen1515@gmail.com_

+## Technologies Used

+_HTML, CSS, JavaScript, React, Ruby, Rails, Postgres, Heroku (deployment and hosting)._

+### License

+*Licensed under the MIT License*

+Copyright (c) 2020 **_Marcus Jensen_**

 ## Available Scripts